broadinstitute/celligner2/notes.md

 ### purify tcga rnaseq

 did someone already do it?
+NO
+make cibersortX's copy work
+make our own cibersort version

 ### semi supervision like mfMAP (need good annotations)